takano32/stone/README.en.txt

 	If the ``-o <n>'' or ``-g <n>'' flag is used, the program set its uid or gid to ``<n>'' respectively.
 If the ``-t <dir>'' flag (``<dir>'' is a directory) is used, the program change its root to the directory.
+If the ``-D'' flag is used, stone runs as a daemon.
 The ``-c <dir>'' flag designates the directory for core dump.

 	The ``-M install <name>'' and the ``-M remove <name>'' flags are for NT service.  ``<name>'' is the service name.
 Start the